Our seminars and customized trainings are now available in a live interactive online format.

 Outstanding Strategies You Can Use Immediately

-- How to use differentiated instruction in Guided Reading to ensure that all your students become successful readers
+- How to use differentiated instruction in Guided Reading to ensure that all your students become successful readers – whether you are teaching at school or online

 - Specific differentiated instruction techniques that can be used in small groups to accelerate your students' acquisition of reading skills